Aks18had/Aks18had/README.md

-# Hi there! 👋 I'm Akshad Goyanka
+# Hi there! 👋 I'm AKSHAD GOYANKA